hnjm/DecryptionToMemory/README.md

 I am currently in the process of building a fully open source password manager in C# as a personal project.
 I spent a little bit figuring out the decryption to memory and figured I would share the code incase someone else has the same issue/idea as me.
 The code is not the cleanest and can be fixed up in a few spots, but it is functional and works as expected in it's current state.

 This project will take a text document and encrypt it with AES and a password of your choosing as the salt.
 After that, you can decrypt the item without actually impacting the physical file.
-This allows for the storage of sensitive data in a moderatly secure way as the raw data will not sit on the computer but is still accessable through hooking the process memory.
+This allows for the storage of sensitive data in a moderatly secure way as the raw data will not sit on the computer.

 ## Testing Screenshots